‘In case the topic of a film is daunting, God forbid we shoot it appealingly…’

 EVALUATION: The films submitted will be pre-selected by a jury of cinematographers, film directors and film professionals.

-The awards will be voted by a professional jury chaired by Gábor Szabó, Béla Balázs Award-winning cinematographer, Vilmos Zsigmond’s former colleague.
-The main festival prize, the Zsigmond Vilmos Award for Best Cinematography, will be given to the best cinematographer.
-The best films in each category will also be awarded, as well as the City of Szeged, the Association of Hungarian Film Directors )AHD), the Film critics’ jury, the Student jury and the aforementioned Hungarian Cinematographers Association (HCA) will hand out an award respectively.
+The awards will be voted by a professional jury chaired by Gábor Szabó, Béla Balázs Award-winning cinematographer, Vilmos Zsigmond’s former colleague, founder and current president of the Hungarian Cinematographers Association (HCA).
+The main festival prize, the Zsigmond Vilmos Main Award for Best Cinematography, will be given to the best cinematographer.
+The best films in each category will also be awarded, while the City of Szeged, the Association of Hungarian Film Directors (AHD), the Film critics’ jury, the Student jury and the Hungarian Cinematographers Association (HCA) will also hand out an award respectively.

 The jury reserves the right not to present every award.